abhinav822/backend_abhinav/readme.md

 - delete the data from DB every time after hitting your API
 - Don't maintain “unique:true” in your schema till you are done with your development and add unique:true only towards the completion of your assignment
 - for inserting the documents, use findOneAndUpdate with upsert=true..this will create a new document in case there is no entry or will update the old doc with new values when there is an entry already there

-// steps to make this work using mvc pattern is as follows:

-// 1. create a model for the coin then inside the model create a schema for the coin like this:

-const mongoose = require('mongoose');
-const Schema = mongoose.Schema;

-const coinSchema = new Schema({
-    symbol: {
-        type: String,
-        required: true,
-        unique: true
-    },
-    name: {
-        type: String,
-        required: true,
-        unique: true
-    },
-    marketCapUsd: {
-        type: String,
-        required: true
-    },
-    priceUsd: {
-        type: String,
-        required: true
-    }
-});

-// but i have to create one single api and not multiple separate api’s so i have to create one single api as follows:

-const Coin = require('../models/coin.model');

-const getCoins = async (req, res) => {
-    try {
-        const response = await axios.get('https://api.coincap.io/v2/assets');
-        const coins = response.data.data;  // why data.data? because the data is in the form of {data: []} and we need the array of objects inside the data key const savedCoins = await Coin.insertMany(coins);
-        const sortedCoins = await Coin.find().sort({ changePercent24Hr: -1 });
-        res.status(200).json(sortedCoins);
-    } catch (error) {
-        res.status(500).json({ message: error.message });
-    }
-}

-// to hit the api in postman i have to make get request to http://localhost:5000/coins

-    "message": "E11000 duplicate key error collection: test.coins index: symbol_1 dup key: { symbol: \"BTC\" }" if i have to insert the same coin again and again in the database so i have to make the symbol and name unique in the schema but they are already unique so another way to do this is to use findOneAndUpdate with upsert=true so that it will create a new document in case there is no entry or will update the old doc with new values when there is an entry already there

-    so i can use findOneAndUpdate with upsert=true instead of insertMany as follows:

-    const savedCoins = await Coin.insertMany(coins);
-    const savedCoins = await Coin.findOneAndUpdate(coins, coins, { upsert: true });

-    so updated code is as follows:

-    const Coin = require('../models/coin.model');

-    const getCoins = async (req, res) => {
-        try {
-            const response = await axios.get('https://api.coincap.io/v2/assets');
-            const coins = response.data.data;  // why data.data? because the data is in the form of {data: []} and we need the array of objects inside the data key const savedCoins = await Coin.findOneAndUpdate(coins, coins, { upsert: true });
-            const sortedCoins = await Coin.find().sort({ changePercent24Hr: -1 });
-            res.status(200).json(sortedCoins);
-        } catch (error) {
-            res.status(500).json({ message: error.message });
-        }
-    }